vladislavbailovic/mage/README.md

 Features:
 ---------

+- Has includes
 - Has macros
 - Macros are recursive _in definition_
 - Has tasks
 - Tasks have dependencies on other tasks or files
+- Tasks cannot be redefined
 - Execution order:
 	0. Select a task:
 		- If called with task argument, use that